 Clients or portfolios are placed on Early Alert when they display signs of weakness or financial deterioration, for example, where there is a decline in the customer's position within the industry, a breach of covenants, non-performance of an obligation, or there are issues relating to ownership or management.
 Such accounts and portfolios are subjected to a dedicated process overseen by Credit Issues Committee ("CIC").
 Account plans are re-evaluated and remedial actions are agreed and monitored.
-Remedial actions include, but are not limited to, exposure reduction, security enhancement, exiting the account or immediate movement of the account into the control of GSAM, the specialist recovery unit.
-Typically, all Corporate, Institutional and Commercial Banking past due accounts are managed by GSAM.
+Remedial actions include, but are not limited to, exposure reduction, security enhancement, exiting the account or immediate movement of the account into the control of Group Special Assets Management ("GSAM"), the specialist recovery unit.